gilesbowkett/flexverb/readme.md

 subtle purposes.
 This is a freedom which code could, at least in theory, benefit from.

+## FlexVerb brings this language feature to code

 FlexVerb is a tiny toy language, implemented in Ruby via [Parslet](http://kschiess.github.com/parslet/), in which token order is inconsequential.